Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Application to spin representations of symmetric groups

 In fact, the original Leclerc--Thibon conjecture asserts that this relationship should hold whenever $m<h^2$.
 A reasonable extension to a blockwise version would say that the formula should hold in all blocks of \baw less than $h$ (regardless of $m$), i.e.\ for all blocks with abelian defect group; this is analogous to the blockwise form of James's conjecture for decomposition numbers of symmetric groups. \cref{mainwt1} and M\"uller's work \cite{muller} show that the Leclerc--Thibon conjecture is true for blocks of \baw $1$.
-However, the recent demise of James's conjecture (thanks to Williamson \cite{will}) suggests that it is too optimistic to hope that the conjecture will be true for all blocks with abelian defect group.
-Nevertheless, it seems likely that it will hold for blocks of \baw $2$; the decomposition numbers are known for all $m\ls 18$ thanks to Maas \cite{maas}, and the conjecture can be checked in these cases.
+However, the original version of the Leclerc--Thibon conjecture cannot be true: as pointed out by Tsuchioka (in private communication) it predicts that $\rdn{(11,4,3,2)}{(5^2,4,3,2,1)}=-1$ in characteristic $5$, which is absurd.
+Nevertheless, it seems likely that the blockwise version does hold for blocks of \baw $2$; the decomposition numbers are known for all $m\ls 18$ thanks to Maas \cite{maas}, and the conjecture can be checked in these cases.
 So it appears that setting $q=1$ in \cref{mainwt2} gives a formula for the reduced decomposition numbers for defect $2$ spin blocks of symmetric groups.
 We hope to prove this in future work.